lim-james/monte-carlo-options-pricer/README.md

 ## Version Notes

-Objective: Get C++ project going with a basic and striped down version of a european call-put option simulation.
+Objective: Get C++ project going with a basic and stripped down version of a european call-put option simulation.

 * Focused on European Call-Put options